-- 3.4.1 Bodywork width ahead of the rear wheel centre line must not exceed 1400mm. - 3.4.2 In order to prevent tyre damage to other cars, the top and forward edges of the lateral extremities of any bodywork forward of the front wheels must be at least 10mm thick with a radius of at least 5mm.
+- 3.4.1 Bodywork width ahead of the rear wheel centre line must not exceed 1500mm. - 3.4.2 In order to prevent tyre damage to other cars, the top and forward edges of the lateral extremities of any bodywork forward of the front wheels must be at least 10mm thick with a radius of at least 5mm.
 Providing it is inclined at an angle less than 60° to the car centre line, the forward edge of any horizontal part of the bodywork in these areas need not comply with these requirements. - 3.4.3 In order to avoid the spread of debris on the track following an accident, the outer skins of the front wing endplates and any turning vanes in the vicinity of the front wheels (and any similarly vulnerable bodywork parts in this area), must be made predominantly from materials which are included for the specific purpose of containing debris.

-The FIA must be provided with details of the way in which all such parts are constructed.
+The FIA must be satisfied that provided with details of the way in which all such parts are constructed in order to achieve the stated objective.